richarah/tempura/README.md

 #### Please note

-This is a work in progress - consequently, the code and documentation is suboptimal and being improved upon; major changes may occur at any time.
+This is a work in progress - consequently, the code and documentation is still being improved upon; major changes may occur at any time.

 #### Behind the name